-A pipe has one pipe terminal and two pipe ends, with one end for input and the other for output.
-A pipe terminal is represented by a VCPU, guaranteeing at least C units of execution time every T time units when runnable.
-Pipe terminals are associated with conventional tasks bound to Main VCPUs and kernel control paths (including interrupt handlers and device drivers) bound to I/O VCPUs, as described in Section II-B.
+A pipe has one pipe terminal (PT) and two pipe ends, with one end for input and the other for output.
+A PT is represented by a VCPU, guaranteeing at least C units of execution time every T time units when runnable.
+PTs are associated with conventional tasks bound to main VCPUs and kernel control paths (including interrupt handlers and device drivers) bound to I/O VCPUs, as described in Section II-B.